Here's What DC's Reopening Will Look Like | Washingtonian (DC)

 Washingtonian is keeping you up to date on the coronavirus around DC.

-DC is in its eleventh day of sustained Covid-19 case decline, Mayor Bowser announced in a press conference today.
-Should that trend continue, Bowser said the District could begin Stage One of its four stage opening plan as early as Friday, May 29.
+DC is in its 11th day of sustained Covid-19 case decline, Mayor Bowser announced in a press conference today.
+Should that trend continue, Bowser said the District could begin Stage One of its four-stage opening plan as early as Friday, May 29.
 Here’s what reopening is going to look like in DC.

 Stage One